grkmzkn/finnews-insights/README.md

 # Will provide both NER and sentiment analysis results
 ```

-## Model Performance

-The current model achieves the following performance metrics on the validation set:
-- Precision: [Score]
-- Recall: [Score]
-- F1 Score: [Score]

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.